JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 tags = ["example"]
 categories = ["general"]
 draft = false
-description = "Using Macaulay2 to generate a polynomial system solved by HomotopyContinuation.jl" weight = 20
+description = "Using HomotopyContinuation.jl for a problem in enumerative geometry" weight = 20
 author = "Paul"
 +++

-In the previous blog entry I mentioned the Macaulay2 interface for HomotopyContinuation.jl that is currently under development.
-In this blog post I want to show how useful this interface can be.

 Consider the problem of computing all circles that are tangent to 3 given [conics](https://en.wikipedia.org/wiki/Conic_section) $C_1,C_2,C_3 \subset \mathbb{R}^2$.
 For instance, the following picture shows 14 circles that are tangent to
  $$C_1 = \\{y=-x^2+2x+5\\}, C_2 = \\{y = 2x^2+5x-8\\}, C_3 = \\{y = 8x^2-3x-2\\}.$$